Charter Oak's Public Safety Administration bachelor's degree completion program meets the unique needs of:

 - Completing college-level fire, police or military training, or

 - Proving prior learning through portfolio assessment or college-level examinations such as CLEP and DANTES.

-In addition to all general educational and liberal arts requirements, an "Academic Concentration" (36 credits) is also required to earn a bachelor's degree from Charter Oak State College.
+In addition to all general educational and liberal arts requirements, completing the credits required for a concentration is also required to earn a bachelor's degree in General Studies from Charter Oak State College.
 Students can fulfill the Public Safety Administration concentration by completing Charter Oak's public safety concentration courses.